Editor’s note: This blog post was last updated on by

 “Locals sing songs of welcome, showcasing their traditional costumes and dance for incoming visitors.
 Island men offer local wildlife such as snakes, lizards and turtles for visitors to view and pose with for photographs, while there is also makeshift hair braiding and massage stations.

-“A range of fascinating market stalls spring to life for the day, which offer all kinds of irresistible and inexpensive souvenirs and keepsakes for visitors to buy – all at very reasonable prices.
+“A range of fascinating market stalls spring to life for the day, which offers all kinds of irresistible and inexpensive souvenirs and keepsakes for visitors to buy – all at very reasonable prices.

 “Fun day-trips are offered by local drivers too, where guests travel out to exotic attractions, such as the breath-taking Blue Lagoon swimming hole.
 This famous spot is likened to swimming in a huge aquarium, and conceals a huge submerged tree, just below the waterline.
 The incredible blue of the water hosts a multitude of exotic fish species to discover